paramountric/digitaltwincityviewer/README.md

 # digitaltwincityviewer

-Open source digital twin cities on the web using distributed and federated data
+Open source digital twin cities on the web using shared data layers